alphagov/publishing-api/docs/link-expansion.md

 ## Edition state and links

-Whether an item is linked to depends on whether an edition of a document being linked to exists in a particular [state](model.md#state).
-The states that are applicable are determined by the state of the content item that link expansion is performed for.
+Whether a link is included during link expansion depends on which [state](model.md#state) the linked item is in.

 ### Edition has a state of `published` or `unpublished`

-Links are included when an edition exists in a `published` state.
-Editions that are in an `unpublished` state with type `withdrawn` are linked to depending on their `link_type`.
-Editions that are `unpublished` and are not of type `withdrawn` are not linked.
+Links are included when the linked edition exists in a `published` state.
+Editions that are in an `unpublished` state with type `withdrawn` may be linked to depending on their `link_type`.
+Editions that are `unpublished` but not `withdrawn` are not linked.

-The `link_types` that define whether a withdrawn edition is linked are defined in [LinkExpansion][link-expansion].
+The `link_types` that define whether a withdrawn edition is linked to are defined in [LinkExpansion][link-expansion].

 ### Edition has a state of `draft`

-Draft editions follow the same rules as those for `published` or `unpublished` however draft items are also included for all link types.
+Links to draft editions are only included if the item which is having its links expanded is also in the draft state.

 ## Link presentation